buggy213/SymbolicMathematics/README.md

 PyTorch original implementation of [Deep Learning for Symbolic Mathematics](https://arxiv.org/abs/1912.01412) (ICLR 2020).

+**This is a modified version of the Deep Learning for Symbolic Mathematics.
+The purpose of this modification is to attempt to incorporate curriculum learning, function simplification, Liouvillian functions, multiple parameters, embedding, and to document code while doing this.**

 This repository contains code for:
 - **Data generation**
     - Functions F with their derivatives f